KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

    - The Kdenlive files are always located in the same folder.

-- Standalone version: **Doesn't** need administrator rights and isn't installed.
+- Standalone version: **Does not** need administrator rights and isn't installed.
 It is **not** listed as a program.
 Is only accessible for the user who has downloaded the file.

    - If you work with a normal user on your computer, you can use Kdenlive.